kohkimakimoto/essh/README.md

   }
   ```

   Prepare function can have a argument.
-This argument is a context object of the task. you can get and modify the payload.
+This argument is a context object of the task.
+You can get and change the payload by using this context object.
   By the prepare function returns false, you can cancel to execute the task.

 * `script` (string|table):